ArundhatiApte/ResponsiveWebSockets.js/docs/API.md

 * `bytes <ArrayBuffer>`

 Sends binary message without waiting response.
-When a message arrives to the recipient, the 'unrequestingBinaryMessage' event is generated.
+When a message arrives to the recipient, the "unrequestingBinaryMessage" event is emitted.

 ### sendUnrequestingTextMessage(text)

 * `text <string>`

 Sends text message without waiting response.
-When a message arrives to the recipient, the 'unrequestingTextMessage' event is generated.
+When a message arrives to the recipient, the "unrequestingTextMessage" event is emitted.

 ### setBinaryRequestListener(listener)

 * `listener <function>`
-listeners signature: `(bytes, startIndex, responseSender)`
+listener's signature: `(bytes, startIndex, responseSender)`
     * `bytes <ArrayBuffer>`
     a message containing the header and the body transmitted by the sender
     * `startIndex <number>`